+'''

+ocamlmklib -o zip zipstubs.o -lz -L/usr/local/zlib

+'''

-Instead of building simultaneously the bytecode library, the native-code library and the C libraries, ocamlmklib can be called three times to build each separately.
-Thus, ocamlmklib -o zip zipstubs.o -lz -L/usr/local/zlib builds the C libraries libzip.so and libzip.a.
-Notice that the support libraries (-lz) and the corresponding options (-L/usr/local/zlib) must be given every time, because they are needed at different times depending on whether shared libraries are supported.
+builds the C libraries dllzip.so and libzip.a.
+Notice that the support libraries (-lz) and the corresponding options (-L/usr/local/zlib) must be given on all three invocations of ocamlmklib, because they are needed at different times depending on whether shared libraries are supported.